Visvanthan/gaitNDD/README.md

 p3=periodogram(imf(:,3));
 p4=periodogram(imf(:,4));
 p5=periodogram(imf(:,5));
-iv)	 After significant IMF is retrieved, feature extraction is done with Shannon entrophy.
+iv)	 After significant IMF is retrieved, feature extraction is done with Shannon entropy.
-[P, f] = periodogram(signal);
-P = P / sum(P);      % Normalize power to get probability
-P(P <= 0) = [];           % Remove zeros
-H = -sum(P .* log2(P));  %  entropy
+Twelve different features are extracted along with the target class ALS, PD, HD and healthy subjects.
+12 different shannon features are extracted with different entropy variants such as Distribution Entropy , Spectral Entropy , Dispersion Entropy , Symbolic Dynamic Entropy , Increment Entropy , Cosine Similarity Entropy , Phase Entropy , Slope Entropy , Bubble Entropy , Gridded Distribution Entropy , Entropy of Entropy and Attention Entropy.
+All these functions are defined and called a=xlsread('D:emddecomp.xlsx');
+f1 = DistEn(a(:,1));
+f2 = SpecEn(a(:,1));
+f3 = DispEn(a(:,1));
+f4 = SyDyEn(a(:,1));
+f5 = IncrEn(a(:,1));
+f6 = CoSiEn(a(:,1));
+f7 = PhasEn(a(:,1));
+f8 = BubbEn(a(:,1));
+f9 = GridEn(a(:,1));
+f10 = EnofEn(a(:,1));
+f11 = AttnEn(a(:,1));
+f12 = SlopEn(a(:,1));
+feat = [f1,f2,f3,f4,f5,f6,f7,f8,f9,f10,f11,f12]
-v)	After the features are extracted, Multiclass SVM is used to classify the different neurodegenerative diseases and classes. vi)	In MATLAB,  comprehensive tools for implementing Support Vector Machines (SVM) for multiclass classification through the fitcecoc function, part of the Statistics and Machine Learning Toolbox is avalaible. fitcsvm function supports binary classification, MATLAB utilizes the Error-Correcting Output Codes (ECOC) strategy to extend SVM to multiclass problems.
+v)	After the features are extracted, Multiclass SVM is used to classify the different neurodegenerative diseases and classes. vi)	In MATLAB,  comprehensive tools for implementing Support Vector Machines (SVM) for multiclass classification through the fitcecoc function, part of the Statistics and Machine Learning Toolbox, is available.
+The fitcsvm function supports binary classification.
+MATLAB utilises the Error-Correcting Output Codes (ECOC) strategy to extend SVM to multiclass problems.
-The fitcecoc function internally trains multiple binary SVM classifiers, for  one-vs-one  to handle more than two classes. templateSVM function defines the base SVM learner, which supports several kernel types including:
+The fitcecoc function internally trains multiple binary SVM classifiers, for  one-vs-one  to handle more than two classes.
+The templateSVM function defines the base SVM learner, which supports several kernel types, including:
-'linear' – for linearly separable data,  'polynomial' – for modeling nonlinear decision boundaries using polynomial transformations, 'rbf' (Gaussian) – for handling complex nonlinear structures in the data, 'sigmoid' – similar to neural network activation functions.
+'linear' – for linearly separable data,  'polynomial' – for modelling nonlinear decision boundaries using polynomial transformations, 'rbf' (Gaussian) – for handling complex nonlinear structures in the data, 'sigmoid' – similar to neural network activation functions.
-This modular design enables flexible experimentation with different kernel functions  making MATLAB suitable for  neurodegenerative disease identification from gait signals.
+This modular design enables flexible experimentation with different kernel functions, making MATLAB suitable for  neurodegenerative disease identification from gait signals.
 3. Description of the dataset
-This research work employs the publicly available Gait in Neurodegenerative Disease Database, in PhysioNet  database [Goldberger et al., 2000], which contains gait data recorded from human subjects diagnosed with various neurodegenerative conditions, and healthy controls.
+This research work employs the publicly available Gait in Neurodegenerative Disease Database, in PhysioNet  database, which contains gait data recorded from human subjects diagnosed with various neurodegenerative conditions, and healthy controls.
 The raw data were obtained using force-sensitive resistors, with the output roughly proportional to the force under the foot.
 Stride-to-stride measures of footfall contact times were derived from these signals.
 The records in this database are from patients with Parkinson's disease (n = 15), Huntington's disease (n = 20), or amyotrophic lateral sclerosis (n = 13).
 Records from 16 healthy control subjects are also included here.
+Each row in a data represents the right foot and left foot walking patterns of a patient affected by ALS, HD, PD and also the data of healthy subjects.
-A total of 64 subjects  identified by the name of the subject group (hunt, park, als, or control). the gait  data from left and right foot sensors, like those shown in the PhysioNet GaitND database, provides rich information that directly helps in identifying neurodegenerative diseases such as Parkinson’s Disease (PD), Huntington’s Disease (HD), and Amyotrophic Lateral Sclerosis (ALS).
+A total of 64 subjects were identified as HD,PD, ALS and healthy subjects).
+The gait  data from left and right foot sensors in the PhysioNet GaitND database, provides rich information that directly helps in identifying neurodegenerative diseases such as Parkinson’s Disease (PD), Huntington’s Disease (HD), and Amyotrophic Lateral Sclerosis (ALS).
 4. Dataset information
 Dataset is downloaded from physionet database.
 Doi of the dataset: https://doi.org/10.13026/C27G6C